tomasfarias/airflow-dbt-python/docs/introduction.rst

 Introduction
 ============

-Airflow-dbt-python is a Python library that contains a collection of `Airflow <https://airflow.apache.org/>`_ operators and hooks to operate with `dbt <https://www.getdbt.com/>`_.
+*airflow-dbt-python* is a Python library that contains a collection of `Airflow <https://airflow.apache.org/>`_ operators, hooks, and utilities to integrate with `dbt <https://www.getdbt.com/>`_.

-Use airflow-dbt-python to run your `dbt <https://www.getdbt.com/>`_ transformation pipelines end-to-end, with coverage for most dbt commands.
-Each airflow-dbt-python operator exposes the same parameters you would use with the dbt CLI, which makes it easy to migrate into.
+Use *airflow-dbt-python* to run your *dbt* transformation pipelines end-to-end, as it offers operators for most *dbt* commands.
+Each of these *airflow-dbt-python* operators exposes the same arguments you would use with the *dbt* CLI, which makes it easy to migrate into.
+Moreover, take advantage of Airflow `connections <https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html>`_, to configure.

 Features
 --------

-Airflow-dbt-python aims to make dbt a **first-class citizen** of Airflow by supporting additional features that integrate both tools.
-As you would expect, airflow-dbt-python can run all your dbt workflows in Airflow with the same interface you are used to from the CLI, but without being a mere wrapper: airflow-dbt-python directly interfaces with internal `dbt-core <https://pypi.org/project/dbt-core/>`_ classes, bridging the gap between them and Airflow's operator interface.
+*airflow-dbt-python* aims to make *dbt* a **first-class citizen** of Airflow by supporting additional features that integrate both tools.
+As you would expect, *airflow-dbt-python* can run all your *dbt* workflows in Airflow with the same results that you are used to from the CLI, but without being a mere wrapper: *airflow-dbt-python* directly interfaces with the internal parts of `dbt-core <https://pypi.org/project/dbt-core/>`_ instead of running the CLI in a, for example, ``BashOperator``.

-As this integration was completed, several features were developed to **extend the capabilities of dbt** to leverage Airflow as much as possible.
-Can you think of a way dbt could leverage Airflow that is not currently supported?
+We believe Airflow can **enhance** a *dbt* user's experience with several additional features that leverage Airflow as much as possible:

+* Configuring *dbt* connections with Airflow connections.
+* Downloading *dbt* projects from remote storages, like `AWS S3 <https://aws.amazon.com/s3/>`_ or Github repositories.
+* Communicate between tasks by pushing results and artifacts to `XCom <https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/xcoms.html>`_.

+Can you think of another way Airflow can enhance *dbt*?
 Let us know in a `GitHub issue <https://github.com/tomasfarias/airflow-dbt-python/issues/new/choose>`_!
-The current list of supported features is as follows:

-.. _independent-task-execution:

-Independent task execution
-^^^^^^^^^^^^^^^^^^^^^^^^^^

-Airflow executes `Tasks <https://airflow.apache.org/docs/apache-airflow/stable/concepts/tasks.html>`_ independent of one another: even though downstream and upstream dependencies between tasks exist, the execution of an individual task happens entirely independently of any other task execution (see: `Tasks Relationships <https://airflow.apache.org/docs/apache-airflow/stable/concepts/tasks.html#relationships>`_).

-In order to work with this constraint, airflow-dbt-python runs each dbt command in a temporary and isolated directory.
-Before execution, all the relevant dbt files are copied from supported backends, and after executing the command any artifacts are exported.
-This ensures dbt can work with any Airflow deployment, including most production deployments as they are usually running `Remote Executors <https://airflow.apache.org/docs/apache-airflow/stable/executor/index.html#executor-types>`_ and do not guarantee any files will be shared by default between tasks, since each task may run in a completely different environment.
+Read along for a breakdown of *airflow-dbt-python*'s main features, or head over to :ref:`getting_started` to get your *dbt* workflows running in Airflow!

 .. _download-dbt-files-from-s3: